-- 4.21 Welcoming the positive steps taken by individual States, we encourage host governments to consider opening their labour markets to refugees.
+- 84. Welcoming the positive steps taken by individual States, we encourage host Governments to consider opening their labour markets to refugees.
 We will work to strengthen host countries' and communities' resilience, assisting them, for example, with employment creation and income generation schemes.
-In this regard, we recognize the potential of young people and will work to create conditions for growth, employment and education which allow them to be the drivers of development. - 4.22 To meet the challenge posed by large movements of refugees, close coordination will be required between a range of humanitarian and development actors.
+In this regard, we recognize the potential of young people and will work to create the conditions for growth, employment and education that will allow them to be the drivers of development. - 85.
+In order to meet the challenges posed by large movements of refugees, close coordination will be required among a range of humanitarian and development actors.
 We commit to putting those most affected at the centre of planning and action.
-Host Governments and communities may need support from relevant UN agencies, local authorities, international financial institutions, regional development banks, bilateral donors, the private sector and civil society.
-We strongly encourage joined-up responses involving all such players which would strengthen the nexus between humanitarian and development actors, facilitate cooperation across institutional mandates and, by helping to build self-reliance and resilience, lay a basis for sustainable solutions.
-In addition to meeting direct humanitarian and development needs, we will work to support environmental, social and infrastructural rehabilitation in areas affected by large movements of refugees. - 4.23 We note with concern a significant gap between the needs of refugees and the available resources.
-We encourage support from a broader range of donors and we will take measures to make humanitarian financing more flexible and predictable, with diminished earmarking and increased multi-year funding, in order to close this gap.
-UN agencies such as UNHCR and UNRWA and other relevant organizations require sufficient funding to be able to carry out their activities effectively and in a predictable manner.
+Host Governments and communities may need support from relevant United Nations entities, local authorities, international financial institutions, regional development banks, bilateral donors, the private sector and civil society.
+We strongly encourage joint responses involving all such actors in order to strengthen the nexus between humanitarian and development actors, facilitate cooperation across institutional mandates and, by helping to build self-reliance and resilience, lay a basis for sustainable solutions.
+In addition to meeting direct humanitarian and development needs, we will work to support environmental, social and infrastructural rehabilitation in areas affected by large movements of refugees. - 86.
+We note with concern a significant gap between the needs of refugees and the available resources.
+We encourage support from a broader range of donors and will take measures to make humanitarian financing more flexible and predictable, with diminished earmarking and increased multi-year funding, in order to close this gap.
+United Nations entities such as the Office of the United Nations High Commissioner for Refugees and the United Nations Relief and Works Agency for Palestine Refugees in the Near East and other relevant organizations require sufficient funding to be able to carry out their activities effectively and in a predictable manner.
 We welcome the increasing engagement of the World Bank and multilateral development banks and improvements in access to concessional development financing for affected communities.
 It is clear, furthermore, that private sector investment in support of refugee communities and host countries will be of critical importance over the coming years.
-Civil society is also a key partner in every region of the world in responding to the needs of refugees. - 4.24 We note the high-level meeting on refugees which the United States, Canada, Ethiopia, Germany, Jordan, Mexico, Sweden and the Secretary General will host on 20 September 2016.
+Civil society is also a key partner in every region of the world in responding to the needs of refugees. - 87.
+We note that the United States of America, Canada, Ethiopia, Germany, Jordan, Mexico, Sweden and the Secretary-General will host a high-level meeting on refugees on 20 September 2016.

-5. Follow-up and review of our commitments
+V. Follow-up to and review of our commitments